The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/stream_class.md

 This BigQuery table has the `_partitions` suffix.

 ### bq_delete_old
-For the first release, this task will be skipped (but in the success state).
+For the first release, this task will be skipped.
-For any later releases, it will be skipped if the days since the last successful execution of this task is smaller than the number of days set by the `bq_merge_days` property.
-If not skipped, it runs an SQL merge query which matches rows from one or more table partitions with rows in the main table, the matching is done based on the `merge_partition_field` property.
+For any later releases, it runs an SQL merge query which matches rows from one or more table partitions with rows in the main table, the matching is done based on the `merge_partition_field` property.
 When there is a matching row, this row will be deleted from the main table.
 All partitions that have been added since the last successful execution of this task will be processed.
 When adding this task, the task specific setting `trigger_rule` should be set to 'none_failed'.